inancgumus/learngo/etc/FIX.md

 - [ ] Type conversion lecture doesn't talk about literal conversion but it asks a question as if it's been explained [Ref](https://www.udemy.com/message/thread/120614366/)

 - [ ] Underlying types conversion possible misundertanding [Ref](https://twitter.com/in_aanand/status/1065136567629553664)

+- [ ] Comment: Gram vs Gram1 — He's asking Gram1 should have been clearer.
+Explain this in the video.
+If it was Gram1 then the example would be pointless.